 It’s a myth that diesel engine maintenance is more costly than gasoline engines.
 That may have been so back in the ’80s and ’90s, but not anymore.
 Sure, an oil change for a diesel can get pretty pricey (the typical diesel requires 12 quarts of oil), but improvements in diesel particulate technology have extended the oil change interval for the Cummins 6.7L engine from every 7,000 miles to every 15,000 miles (some warranties require shorter intervals between oil changes, so this should be kept in mind before scheduling maintenance).
 It’s true that the water separator and fuel filters in a diesel will require replacement more often, and that you’ll need to periodically drain the engine’s water-separation bins, but this is offset by the fact that diesels don’t require things like spark plugs and ignition tune-ups.
 Overall, the reliability and longevity of the diesel make the investment in money and time worth it.
 It fact, the reliability of the diesel is a major asset.
 Catastrophic hard-part failures are pretty rare during the life of a typical diesel.

 Government regulations on emissions have made things tough on automakers, this is especially true for vehicles equipped with diesels.
-In 2010, the EPA imposed strict diesel emission regulations, requiring the use of an automotive grade of urea or diesel exhaust fluid (DEF) to “scrub” nitrogen oxide (NOx) from the exhaust.
-This fluid reduces NOx emissions by as much as 90 percent, and near-zero levels can be achieved when used in combination with diesel particular filter technology.
-It’s true that having to fill the urea tank on a regular basis—an 8 gallon tank lasts about 4,000 miles—is an inconvenience, but the pros for cleaner air outweigh the cons.
-The “regen mode,” which is used to periodically clean the diesel particulate filters by over-fueling for a short period of time to raise the temperature of the exhaust system, is another inconvenience.
-While it can have a negative impact on fuel economy and power, most drivers won’t even know this is taking place, it’s still something diesel owners should be aware of.
+In 2010, the EPA imposed strict diesel emission regulations, requiring the use of an automotive grade of urea or diesel exhaust fluid (DEF) to “scrub” nitrogen oxide (NOx) from the Selective Catalytic Reduction (SCR) system and exhaust.
+While this fluid reduces NOx emissions by as much as 90 percent—and near-zero when used in combination with diesel particular filter technology—all this extra emissions equipment comes at a major cost.
+First, having to fill your 5.5-gallon DEF tank every 4,000 miles is an inconvenience and an added expense (a 2.5-gallon jug of DEF costs about $14).
+Second, DEF leaves harmful deposits in your SCR system that build up over time eventually requiring expensive repairs to DEF pumps, DEF injectors, and NOx sensors.
+Three, the “regen mode,” which is used to periodically clean the diesel particulate filters by over-fueling for a short period of time, has a negative impact on fuel economy and power.

 The typical diesel engine weighs about 800 pounds more than a gasoline engine.
 This results in a corresponding reduction in a truck’s payload capacity.
 Now 800 pounds may not sound like much, but when it comes to payload, every pound matters.
 Because of this, consumers interested in getting a diesel and hauling a truck camper should set their sights on a one-ton pickup truck, like a Chevy 3500 or a Ford F-350, rather than a half-ton or three-quarter-ton.
 The penalty in payload for having a diesel is simply too large for lower rated pickup trucks.
 This is especially true if you’re interested in hauling a moderately equipped hard-side truck camper.
 Fully loaded, that truck camper will weigh approximately 3,000 pounds.
 The only three-quarter-ton pickups with payloads that high are gasoline-powered.